What Color Does Yellow and Blue Make?

 Why this mix looks the way it does

-Order of naming does not change the mixture: yellow and blue still remove the warm red component from perceived light, leaving green-cyan sensations at balance.
-Dominating with yellow yields chartreuse and lime moods; dominating with blue yields pine and teal moods.
-Use the ratio table to brief illustrators and UI designers with the same vocabulary.
+Order of naming does not change the mixture: yellow and blue still remove the warm red component from perceived light, leaving green sensations at balance.
+Dominating with yellow yields chartreuse and lime moods; dominating with blue yields pine and forest moods.
+The table centers on web green (#008000) as a handoff-friendly anchor before you tune in the mixer.

 Five mix ratios (hex previews)